Terms Conditions And Regulations 2021-2022 Academic Year

-First-year students enrolled and attending the Behrend campus are required to live in University-provided housing and obtain a Campus Meal Plan during his or her first academic year at the University according to the following timeline:
+The offer of admission includes a residency component.
+All first-year students enrolled and attending the University's Behrend campus are required to live in University-provided housing and obtain a Campus Meal Plan during their first academic year at the University according to the following timeline:

-eligible to live on campus for following fall semester
+Spring semester; eligible to live on campus for following academic year

 If a student has a disability that requires an accommodation related to the housing environment, the student has the right to submit a Reasonable Accommodation Request Form for Housing to the University.
 The form may be submitted at any time; however, if a student has indicated preferences on the HFS Contract, the form should be submitted by the deadline indicated on the Medical Accommodations website and on the form to allow the University sufficient time to consider the preferences for the assignment process.

 A student must have a valid, accepted HFS Contract before the Reasonable Accommodation Request Form for Housing can be submitted.
 Once the form is received and reviewed, the determination that is made will take effect immediately, and may impact a student’s current room assignment.
 If the form is received after the deadline, contract preferences for area, building, Special Living Options, and/or roommate requests will be reviewed but only taken into consideration if space permits.
 If the form is received after room assignments are posted, the University reserves the right to reassign the student to a space that will accommodate the student.
 If a student is offered a change to the housing environment, an additional cost may be associated with the resulting assignment or requests.